 It is estimated that 1 in 6 people in the past week experienced a common mental health problem.
 Approximately 1 in 4 people in the UK will experience a mental health problem each year.

-As much as it may feel like you are the only one struggling, our experience as CBT therapy providers, along with the statistics show otherwise.
+As much as it may feel like you are the only one struggling, our experience as CBT therapy providers and the statistics show otherwise.
 You are not alone.

 We want to spread the message that mental health should be treated like physical health.
 You’d go to a doctor for a persistent cough, so you should go to a therapist for a persistent low mood.
 Mental health problems are one of the leading causes of the overall disease burden worldwide, yet so many suffer in silence.